KrisztianOlah/ivf.documentation/index.md

 ## Licencing

-From v2 you can use Inxton libraries for TwinCAT3 free of charge under respecting the following:
+From v2 you can use Inxton libraries for TwinCAT3 free of charge respecting the following:

 Copyright (c) 2022 MTS spol. s r.o.